India's biggest IPOs before Hyundai Motor unit flotation

 * RELIANCE POWER

 Anil Ambani-led Reliance Power filed to go public in 2008, aiming to raise 115.18 billion rupees.
-It was fully subscribed after bids opened.
+The IPO was fully subscribed after bids opened.

 * GENERAL INSURANCE CORPORATION OF INDIA